 Would Solar Be A Good Fit for Your Property?

 A site typically needs to be flat, clear, and dry to become a solar farm.
 That’s not all there is to it, though.
-Solar farms can range from as small as 5 Acres up to more than 1,000 Acres.
-It takes four to eight acres of suitable land to generate 1 MW of power, and while some community solar projects only require 1 MW, most developers are working to create solar projects of 10MW or greater, so they often combine several neighboring pieces of land to create a large enough site.
+Solar farms can range from as small as five acres up to more than 1,000 acres.
+It takes four to eight acres of suitable land to generate one megawatt of power, and while some community solar projects only require one megawatt, most developers are working to create solar projects of ten megawatts or greater, so they often combine several neighboring pieces of land to create a large enough site.

 It can be complicated to get into solar development, but it helps to partner with a company with expertise in the field.
-NLR Solar helps match landowners with solar developers to build utility scale solar projects.
-With our extensive access to the NLR agent network, we can help inform landowners of the potential for their property and connect them with developers that can maximize its value.
-Acting as mediator between developers and landowners, we work to integrate solar development, benefiting not only those directly involved but also the communities served and the environment.
+NLR Solar helps inform landowners of the potential for their property and connects them with developers that can maximize its value.
+Acting as mediator between developers and landowners, we work to integrate solar development, benefiting not only those directly involved but also the environment and communities served.

-If you’re interested in being a part of this exciting new push toward sustainable energy, contact us through our website!
+If you’re interested in being a part of this exciting new push toward sustainable energy, contact us for a complimentary site evaluation!